From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Inference Time and Computational Cost

 \section{Inference Time and Computational Cost}

-Inference with our \emph{editor} requires approximately 30 GB of VRAM and fits comfortably on a single GPU.
-With 50 denoising steps, the \emph{editor} takes about 1 minute to process a 3-second, 25\,fps video at $512\times512$ resolution.
+Inference with our mask-free video dubber $\Gfree$ requires approximately 30 GB of VRAM and fits comfortably on a single A100 GPU.
+With 50 denoising steps, $\Gfree$ takes about 1 minute to process a 3-second, 25\,fps video at $512\times512$ resolution.

-To provide a comprehensive performance profile, we compare our \textit{editor}'s inference time against some representative methods: a GAN-based dubbing model (Wav2Lip), a diffusion-based dubbing model (LatentSync), and a large-scale single-image animation model (MultiTalk).
+To provide a comprehensive performance profile, we compare our mask-free video dubber $\Gfree$'s inference time against some representative methods: a GAN-based dubbing model (Wav2Lip), a diffusion-based dubbing model (LatentSync), and a large-scale single-image animation model (MultiTalk).
 All diffusion-based methods are benchmarked with 50 denoising steps for a fair comparison, as shown in Tab.~\ref{tab:appendix_inference_time}.

 The results in Tab.~\ref{tab:appendix_inference_time} show a clear quality-efficiency trade-off.
-As expected, our \textit{editor} is slower than lightweight GAN-based methods like Wav2Lip, but its inference speed is comparable to other diffusion-based dubbing methods such as LatentSync.
+As expected, our DiT-based mask-free video dubber is slower than lightweight GAN-based methods like Wav2Lip, but its inference speed is comparable to other diffusion-based dubbing methods such as LatentSync.
 Crucially, our method achieves this comparable speed while delivering substantially better lip-sync accuracy and visual quality.
-Furthermore, when compared to large-scale animation models, our 1.5B parameter \textit{editor} achieves an overall quality comparable to the 14B MultiTalk model, yet requires only a fraction of its inference time and parameter size.
+Furthermore, when compared to large-scale animation models, our 1.5B parameter mask-free video dubber achieves an overall quality comparable to the 14B MultiTalk model, yet requires only a fraction of its inference time and parameter size.
 This demonstrates that a task-specific design for visual dubbing is more cost-effective than simply scaling up to a much larger, general-purpose video generation backbone.

 Finally, our method can be significantly accelerated.
-Thanks to our context-rich editing formulation, the early, high-noise denoising steps primarily involve inheriting global structure from the input video.
-This allows us to safely reduce the number of denoising steps in this phase by approximately 10.
-Combined with lightweight acceleration techniques such as sequence parallelism and test-time caching (\textit{e.g.}, TeaCache~\cite{teacache}), we can further shorten the inference time to approximately 25~seconds for a 3-second clip, without noticeable quality degradation.
-This substantially mitigates practical deployment limitations.
+Benefiting from paired data and the utilization of full frame-aligned video inputs during inference, the early, high-noise denoising steps primarily involve inheriting global structure and low-frequency components directly from the original video.
+This allows us to safely reduce the total number of inference steps to 25 (mainly by pruning the early and late stages) without noticeable quality degradation.
+Combined with lightweight acceleration techniques such as sequence parallelism and test-time caching (\textit{e.g.}, TeaCache~\cite{teacache}), we can shorten the inference time to approximately 25~seconds for a 3-second clip, substantially mitigating practical deployment limitations.